 According to the verbal information received from Maybank, you need to be a local citizen or permanent resident to get access to their loans.
 However, according to Maybank’s website, they offer a loan called MaxiHome which is available to non-residents.

-The loan margin for the package MaxiHome is up to 95% with a tenure of up to 35 years, where you need to be maximum 70 years old at expiry.
+The loan margin for the package MaxiHome is up to 95% with a tenure of up to 35 years, where you need to be maximum of 70 years old at expiry.
 In case you’re a non-resident, the rate will probably be significantly lower.

 I would recommend that you contact Maybank for a personal assessment and to receive the latest information.